malibagci/tdd-angularjs-jasmine-vs-mocha/README.md

 The practical part of this thesis may be found in the directory "source/" and mainly consists of two different types:
 * "source/simple-tests": The tests in this folder help to understand the concepts and patterns of TDD
 * "source/marvel-super-heroes-tdd-jasmine" and "source/marvel-super-heroes-tdd-jasmine": In this folders are the AngularJS applications which have been developed test-driven (as mentioned in the abstract) located.

+**Note**: The data about the marvel universe is provided Marvel. © 2014 Marvel

 ### Prerequisites
 In order to try the simple-tests, the AngularJS applications, and the tests for them you need: